Graduate Student Professional Development Summit

 Target audience: Graduate students responsible for supporting or running lab sessions.

-Peggy Cohen, Associate Provost Emerita; Founding Director, CTL (she/her)
+Peggy Cohen, Associate Provost Emerita and Founding Director, Center for Teaching and Learning

 Effective teaching depends on knowing (1) how we learn and (2) how to help students know how to learn.
 This interactive session focuses on what you can do from the start of the semester to support students’ learning and metacognition.

-Target audience: Anyone currently leading a class or interested in learning about teaching.
+Target audience: Anyone currently leading or TAing a class or interested in learning about teaching.

 Using Canvas as a Grading, Engagement, and Connection Tool for Learning

 This interactive session will cover behind-the-scenes ways to utilize Canvas to better facilitate your instruction and engage learners.
-Possible topics include but are not limited to - alternative methods of assignment feedback (multimedia), applying New Canvas Analytics for targeted communication and check-ins, and effective and efficient ways to increase instructor presence.
+Possible topics include, but are not limited to, alternative methods of assignment feedback (multimedia), applying New Canvas Analytics for targeted communication and check-ins, and effective ways to increase instructor presence.

 Target audience: Anyone with teaching, material development, announcement, or grading responsibilities in Canvas.